terascope/teraslice/docs/asset-bundles/development.md

 # ...
 ```

-This directory must contain a `package.json`, a `assets` directory with your
+This directory must contain a `package.json`, an `asset` directory with your
 custom operations, and the `node_modules` required by your custom code.
 It
 will look something like this: